Skip To Main Content

 In this laboratory-centered course, students explore the different techniques and equipment used in forensic science, disease detection, agriculture, bioinformatics, anthropology, and the pharmaceutical industry, with special emphasis upon DNA and genetics (½ year – ½ credit) 11 & 12.

 In this introductory course, students learn about ecological systems, cell structure and function, metabolism and energy transformation, genetics, and other related topics.
 Upon completion, students should be able to demonstrate an understanding of life at the molecular, cellular, and population levels.
-Students participate in laboratory work (full year –
+Students participate in laboratory work (full year –1 credit) 10.

 SBY075 HONORS BIOLOGY

 Honors students undertake a more rigorous study of the essential biological concepts with an emphasis on biological chemistry, structure and function and energy transformations at all levels of organization (cellular, individual, and ecosystem).
 Students participate in extensive laboratory work.
-Prerequisites: 9th-grade teacher approval (full year – 1 credit) 10.
+Prerequisites: Teacher recommendation (full year – 1 credit) 10.

 In this rigorous and rewarding course, motivated, enthusiastic and interested students study all of the concepts and unifying themes in biology and meet the expectations of college freshmen in an introductory biology course.
 Students are expected to be self-motivated learners who complete assignments promptly, work independently, and think critically.
 Class attendance for lecture and laboratory is critical, and students work independently and think critically.
 Inquiry-based labs require cooperation with partners/groups.
-Prerequisite: Biology (full year – 1 credit) 11 & 12.
+Prerequisite: SBY004 or SBY075 and teacher recommendation (full year – 1 credit) 11 & 12.

 Students prepare for UConn Chemistry (SCH876) by emphasizing problem-solving and application of basic chemistry principles in this honors level class.
 Students seriously considering taking UConn Chemistry must take this class.
-Prerequisites: B or higher in Algebra 1 (½ year – ½ credit) 10, 11 & 12.
+Teacher recommendation (½ year – ½ credit) 10, 11 & 12.

 SCH804 CHEMISTRY

 Students investigate the nature and interactions of matter and energy and study topics including atomic structure, matter and energy, chemical formulas and bonding, chemical reactions and equations, the mole and stoichiometry, gas laws, and solutions.
-Prerequisite: B or higher in Algebra.
-This course is not for students who have completed SCH485 (full year – 1 credit)
+Prerequisite: Teacher recommendation This course is not for students who have completed SCH485 (full year – 1 credit) 11 & 12.

 SCH805 HONORS CHEMISTRY

 Students undertake a more rigorous and fast-paced study of the nature and Interactions of matter.
 Topics include atomic structure, matter, chemical formulas, bonding, reactions, thermochemistry, the mole, stoichiometry, gas laws, solutions, and acids and bases.
-Prerequisite: B or higher in Algebra I (full year – 1 credit) 11 & 12.
+Prerequisite: Teacher recommendation I (full year – 1 credit) 11 & 12.

 Students study general chemistry in depth at the college level and perform required after-school lab work and tests.
 UConn supplies tests, labs, online homework, and book work.
 Students complete summer coursework.
-Prerequisite: B or higher in SCH485, SCH804, or SCH805 (full year – 1.25 credits) 11 & 12.
+Prerequisite: Teacher recommendation and SCH485 (full year – 1.25 credits) 11 & 12.

-Students study the biology, chemistry, physics, and geology of Long Island Sound in this hands-on marine science class.
-This is an activity based class with laboratory experiments, in-class projects, and the study of live marine organisms (½ year – ½ credit) 10, 11 & 12.
+Students learn about our amazing local resource, Long Island Sound, and human activity has impacted it.
+This hands-on marine science class with laboratory experiments, in-class projects, and the study of live marine organisms (½ year – ½ credit) 9, 10, 11 & 12.

 Students investigate the Earth’s biotic and abiotic systems and how humans influence and depend upon them.
 With sustainability as a central theme, specific course topics include ecology, natural resources management, energy, pollution, human population dynamics, and climate change.
-Students have opportunities for field study, engage in required after-school labs, and complete summer coursework (full year – 1.25 credit) 10, 11 & 12.
+Students have opportunities for field study. (full year – 1 credit) 10, 11 & 12.

-UConn equivalent course NRE1000E: Environmental Science (4 credits)
+UConn equivalent course NRE1000: Environmental Science (3 credits)

 SFS651 FORENSIC SCIENCE